Information for Inpatients

 What should I bring with me?

-Depending on your length of stay you will need toiletries and nightwear.
-Please do not bring any expensive jewellery or clothing into the hospital as we are unable to accept responsibility for items not secured in the safe.
+When deciding what to take into hospital you should be selective.
+Only bring things with you that you really need like toiletries and nightwear.
+Please do not bring any expensive jewellery as we are unable to accept responsibility for items not secured in the safe.

 Please bring a supply of your regular medication with you, including any injections, inhalers, eye drops or patches – this helps hospital staff prescribe your medication correctly, prevents delays in treatment and reduces waste.